entropy-lab/entropylab-docs-open/end_user/docs/quam/overview.md

 ### QuAMManager

-An administrator initializes and defines the QUA configuration to run the experiments:
+A lab manager initializes and defines the QUA configuration to run the experiments:

 ```python
     from qualang_tools.config.components import *